 (con't from Part I)

-Fear can be tremendously distracting when we're contemplating taking on a task that makes us vulnerable, like trying to sight read a piece of music.
+Our eyes are NEVER glued to the notes being played, or we deny our mind that mini-moment it needs to get the body set to play the next notes (photo); and fear can be tremendously distracting when we're contemplating taking on a task that makes us vulnerable, like trying to sight read a piece of music.

 There are certain components that will greatly improve our ability to sight read music; each skill is dependent on the next, so it's important not to skip over any of them:

-The first one, is concentration; our mindset and focus as we look at a page of music is the single most important factor to our success in reading that music.
+The first one is CONCENTRATION; our mindset and focus as we look at a page of music is the single most important factor to our success in reading that music.

-Without it, we miss notes and accidentals, we screw up rhythms, we find ourselves disconnected from the time, and we lose our place in the music; most mistakes we make in performing music can be attributed in fact to a lack of concentration.
+Without it, we miss notes and accidentals, we screw up rhythms, we find ourselves disconnected from the time, and we lose our place in the music; most mistakes we make in performing music can be attributed to a lack of concentration.

 So often we read the page in performances with only half our concentration and, what's worse, we don't even realize it; random thoughts pop into our head, we review the day, sometimes we just zone out altogether; we're looking at the page, we see the notes, but our minds are not completely involved and focused on the task at hand.